jchr1st/workshop_howto/available/available.rst

 -----------------------------

 The following table contains the template names and associated Runbooks, executed in RX to successfully deliver Bootcamps.
-There are some Bootcamps that require additional stasteps outside of the Runbooks.
+There are some Bootcamps that require additional steps outside of the Runbooks.
 The Bootcamps that require additional steps are identified in *italics*.
 Scroll to the bottom of the table for more information.

+To successfully deliver a Bootcamp, the creation is a two step process.

+  #.
+Create a Bootcamp from a Template
+  #.
+Deploy a Cluster from a Runbook

+Make a note the Bootcamp you would like to deliver in the first column & the Runbook name in the second column.

+To help navigation, use the following links.

+:ref:`create`               :ref:`se_reserve`

 .. list-table::
   :widths: 40 40 20 40